-In late June, Bridge fees are assessed through CalStudentCentral.
+After course enrollment, Bridge fees are assessed through CalStudentCentral.
 In early July, any financial aid awarded and accepted is automatically applied to each scholar's billing account.
-Any outstanding amount is due by August 19th through one of the accepted electronic payment methods.
+Any outstanding amount is due by August 23rd through one of the accepted electronic payment methods.
 If full payment is not received by this date students will be assessed a $25 late fee per month.

 Bridge ambassadors are former participants who are especially trained to help admitted students make a decision about attending Cal and/or Summer Bridge.
 Having gone through the program, they are uniquely positioned to speak about Bridge and the Cal undergraduate experience at large.
 This year, they will host virtual outreach sessions via Zoom, initiate and respond to calls, texts, and email inquiries from students and parents throughout the month of April.
 Click here to learn more about them.